 The reserve is vested in Te Rūnanga o Ngāi Tahu who manage the reserve in conjunction with Te Rūnanga o Moeraki.

 From this Cretaceous sandstone and mudstone point you can take in commanding ocean and coastal views.
-It is a popular spot for fishing.

-The beach cannot be accesssed.
+Stay on formed tracks.
+The beach cannot be accessed.

 New Zealand fur seals/kekeno